MartinMeyer1/bike-map/backend/README.md

 - [ ] Admin credentials strong and unique
 - [ ] CORS properly configured for your domain
 - [ ] HTTPS enabled in production

-## 🤝 Contributing

-The codebase follows Go best practices:
-- **Interfaces**: Use interfaces for testability
-- **Error Handling**: Always handle errors appropriately
-- **Context**: Use context for cancellation and timeouts
-- **Logging**: Use structured logging with appropriate levels
-- **Comments**: Document public APIs and complex logic

-## 📄 License

-This project is part of the BikeMap application suite.